 - Handle with care

-And you can always consider placing your essentials in the boot of your own car just to be sure…
+And you can always consider placing your essentials in the boot of your own car to be sure…

 How to unpack after moving house

 So, you are here now.
 And there’s so much unpacking to deal with.
 The best thing you can do is to keep calm and take your time.
-You will find that unpacking can be fun, especially if you’ve done the packing and labelling right.
+You will find that the unpacking process can be fun, especially if you’ve done the packing and labelling right.

 After all, all this pre-moving hard work you had to do was designed to make things simple when unpacking.
 Just make use of the labelling system again and start unpacking room by room, from high to low priority.
 Take regular breaks and enjoy painting the blank canvas of your new abode gradually and in a stress-free manner.

 Did we miss anything?
 Do you have your own unique labelling system that you’re willing to share?
-Let us know in the comments below or give us a shout on social media!
+Let us know in the comments below, or give us a shout on social media!